HWW Limited: History

 HWW syndicated a range of national content including television listings, movies listings, live music listings, restaurant and bar listings, horoscopes and humour.
 HWW won the Foxtel EPG contract in 2004 and worked with the subscription television provider on the launch of its digital television service.

 In 2014, HWW was the leading supplier of movies and television data in Australia.

-In October 2014, HWW was acquired by Gracenote, then a division of Tribune Media.
+In October 2014, HWW was acquired by Gracenote.
+In 2015, the HWW brand was retired.

-Gracenote, Inc. provides music, video and sports metadata and automatic content recognition technologies to entertainment services and companies, worldwide.
-As of February 1, 2017, Gracenote became a Nielsen company.

 Product

 HWW's first content management system was called SPACE (Sales Prospects And Client Environment).
 It grew into the basis for handling all of the company's data and content in all of its content domains.
 After HWW was taken over by NineMSN it built its next content management system, DataGenius, to manage schedule and metadata for its Australian clients.
 Content editors used DataGenius to standardise and enhance TV and movie metadata for display across a wide range of platforms.
 The data provided to clients in the Australian market included features such as real times for accurate recording, which were specific to local time zones and locations with, at that time, 718 unique channels configurations across Australia, series linking, and unique episode and program IDs.

 Before its sale to Gracenote, HWW licensed DataGenius to international subscription television operators, including Integral and Multichoice.
 Installed locally and managed by their teams in-house, DataGenius allows operators to control and manage the quality of their metadata in their own environment.
 DataGenius features include the ability to receive data from multiple sources, supports management of both bound and unbound data and language translation.